framp/storry/README.md

      - `dist/storry-preact.js`: exports `Provider`
      - `dist/storry-preact.js`: exports `Provider`

-Just pick whatever you need for your application and please report if you spot some problems with your setup
+Just pick whatever you need for your application and please report if you spot some problems with your setup.

 ## motivations